rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \label{checkpointing_freq}
 \end{figure}

-As illustrated in figure \ref{checkpointing_freq} the effect of the checkpointing frequency is present.
+The effect of checkpoint frequency is illustrated in figure
+\ref{checkpointing_freq}.
 As the time we wait between checkpoints increases the effort for each transaction increases for the clients.

-When looking at the effect on the gateway the image different.
-While the number of blocks the gateway has to validate does grow as well as the time taken to validate the transaction, the gateway has to do this much less frequently.
-This removes some overhead from the validations, allowing the gateway to validate more total transactions as the frequency of validation decreases.
+When we look at the effect on the gateway, we get a different image.
+While the number of blocks the gateway has to validate does grow with the transactions between checkpoints, the gateway has to do this less frequently.
+This removes overhead from the validations, allowing the gateway to validate more transactions as the frequency of validation decreases.

-In any implementation of EuroToken in the real world some attention should be dedicated to this phenomenon, as users are incentivized to checkpoint as frequently as possible, while this might not be optimal for the network.
+When implementating EuroToken in the real world, some attention should be dedicated to this.
+Users are incentivized to checkpoint as frequently as possible, while this might not be optimal for the network.

 ## Extensibility

 EuroToken is designed to run mostly on the device of the user, only communicating with the validator using the standardised messages of IPv8 [@PyIPv8].
 The communication protocol of EuroToken is thus completely open and accessible to anyone.
-The extensibility of the system is exemplified in the UI of EuroToken in the app.
-This allowed for EuroToken to be easily integrated into the PeerChat app.
+The extensibility of the system is exemplified in the TrustChain superapp.
+The modular implementation allowed for EuroToken to be easily integrated into the PeerChat app.
 Another example of the extensibility of EuroToken can be seen in the implementation of an unrelated project.
 A group of students implemented a liquidity pool for exchange between Bitcoin and EuroToken using its API in the Superapp [@LiquidityPool].
 EuroToken is open and extensibile to any compatible usecase, giving it the potential to facilitate a competitive market for innovation,

 ## System evaluation and ECB requirements

 In the problem description of this document we described the requirements of a digital euro as specified by the ECB.
-In this section we review the extent to which the EuroToken system conforms to the requirements.
+In this section we review the extent to which the EuroToken system conforms to these requirements.
 The requirements are summarised as follows:

 Table: (ECB requirements) \label{my_table}